 Reusable sandwich wrap tutorial

 How to wax the fabric with beeswax pellets

-Prepare area for lining, you could layer up several old t towels on the table if your 14″ squares are wider than the ironing board.
+Prepare your area for waxing, you could layer up several old t towels on the table if your 14″ squares are wider than the ironing board.

-Place a piece of baking paper on top of the t towels followed by your 14″ fabric right side up – this is the fabric for inside the wrap.
+Place a piece of baking paper (baking sheets) on top of the t towels followed by your 14″ fabric right side up – this is the fabric for inside the wrap.

 Scatter wax pellets across the fabric.
 The volume required is a bit of trial and error.